-The following is an overview of published work in past milestones and is not comprehensive of my duties or work that is not made public at this time.
+The following is an overview of published work in past milestones and is not comprehensive of my duties or work not made public at this time.

-The following is an overview of published work in past milestones and is not comprehensive of my duties or work that is not made public at this time.
+The following is an overview of published work in past milestones and is not comprehensive of my duties or work not made public at this time.

 Own gameplay beats and systems for quest content including The Forbidden Library Gauntlet, The Marketplace of Ideas in Selenopolis, and the Black Lagoon in Darkmoor